LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 jurisdiction, or any offer to sell any product, item, or asset, whether digital or otherwise.
-No information in this White Paper should be considered as business, legal, financial, or tax advice regarding the Morpho Protocol or the Morpho Token.
-Please consult your own legal, financial, tax, or another professional adviser regarding this project and the Morpho Token.
-Morpho Tokens do not in any way represent any shareholding, participation, right, title, or interest in any entity including Morpho Labs or its affiliates, undertaking, or enterprise.
+No information in this White Paper should be considered as business, legal, financial, or tax advice regarding the LQG Protocol or the LQG Token.
+Please consult your own legal, financial, tax, or another professional adviser regarding this project and the LQG Token.
+LQG Tokens do not in any way represent any shareholding, participation, right, title, or interest in any entity including LQG Labs or its affiliates, undertaking, or enterprise.
-Morpho Tokens does not entitle anyone to any promise of dividends, revenue, fees, profits, or investment returns.
+LQG Tokens does not entitle anyone to any promise of dividends, revenue, fees, profits, or investment returns.

-## Risk associated with the purchase of Morpho Tokens
+## Risk associated with the purchase of LQG Tokens

-Prospective purchasers of Morpho Tokens should evaluate all risks and uncertainties associated with the purchase of Morpho Tokens.
-This White Paper does not constitute advice nor a recommendation by the Morpho Team on the merits of purchasing or holding Morpho Tokens or any other token or cryptocurrency.
+Prospective purchasers of LQG Tokens should evaluate all risks and uncertainties associated with the purchase of LQG Tokens.
+This White Paper does not constitute advice nor a recommendation by the LQG Team on the merits of purchasing or holding LQG Tokens or any other token or cryptocurrency.
 Such purchase and holding carry substantial risks that could lead to a loss of part, or all, of the funds invested.
-As of the date hereof, the Morpho Token has no known potential uses outside of the Morpho Protocol.
-No promises of future performance, value, or utility are or will be made concerning the Morpho Token, including no promise that the Morpho Protocol will be launched and no guarantee that the Morpho Tokens will have any intrinsic value.
-Morpho Tokens are designed and intended for future use on public Morpho Protocol, for trading and governance transactions, or for the operation of nodes.
-The Morpho Team may decide to amend the intended functionality of Morpho Tokens for any reason, including to ensure compliance with any legal or regulatory requirements to which it is subject, which may affect the utility or any other properties of the Morpho Tokens.
-Any Morpho Token could be impacted by regulatory action, including potential restrictions on the ownership, use, or possession of such tokens.
-Regulators or other competent authorities may demand that the mechanics of the Morpho Tokens be altered, entirely or in part.
+As of the date hereof, the LQG Token has no known potential uses outside of the LQG Protocol.
+No promises of future performance, value, or utility are or will be made concerning the LQG Token, including no promise that the LQG Protocol will be launched and no guarantee that the LQG Tokens will have any intrinsic value.
+LQG Tokens are designed and intended for future use on public LQG Protocol, for trading and governance transactions, or for the operation of nodes.
+The LQG Team may decide to amend the intended functionality of LQG Tokens for any reason, including to ensure compliance with any legal or regulatory requirements to which it is subject, which may affect the utility or any other properties of the LQG Tokens.
+Any LQG Token could be impacted by regulatory action, including potential restrictions on the ownership, use, or possession of such tokens.
+Regulators or other competent authorities may demand that the mechanics of the LQG Tokens be altered, entirely or in part.